Judge 4 walks, still at 60 HR; Yankees win AL East, top Jays

 All five of Judge’s plate appearances went to full counts — he saw 33 pitches, 14 strikes.
 His longest drought without a home run this year was nine games in mid-August.

+Judge hasn’t missed a game since Aug.
+3 at Seattle, the day before a Yankees off day.
+New York is off Thursday.

-Judge's batting average stayed at .314 as he went 0 for 1.
-He began the day leading in all three AL Triple Crown categories.
+Judge’s batting average stayed at .314 as he went 0 for 1.
+He leads in all three AL Triple Crown categories.

-Despite the loss, Toronto (87-68) maintained its place atop the AL wild-card standings.
+Toronto (87-68) maintained its place atop the AL wild-card standings, but lost ground to Tampa Bay.
+The Jays lead the Rays by 1 1/2 games — Tampa Bay holds the tiebreaker.

-Taillon pitched 7 1/3 sharp innings, allowing two runs and five hits.
+Jameson Taillon (14-5) pitched 7 1/3 sharp innings, allowing two runs and five hits.
 He’s 4-0 in five career starts in Toronto.

 Lou Trivino came on with runners at first and second and got George Springer to ground into an inning-ending double play on his first pitch.